Planck's law: Radiative transfer

 The equation of radiative transfer will then be the sum of these two contributions:

 If the radiation field is in equilibrium with the material medium, then the radiation will be homogeneous (independent of position) so that dI_{ν} = 0 and:

 which is another statement of Kirchhoff's law, relating two material properties of the medium, and which yields the radiative transfer equation at a point around which the medium is in thermodynamic equilibrium:

 Einstein coefficients

-The principle of detailed balance states that, at thermodynamic equilibrium, each elementary process is equilibrated by its reverse process.
+The principle of detailed balance states that, at thermodynamic equilibrium, each elementary process is in equilibrium with its reverse process.

 In 1916, Albert Einstein applied this principle on an atomic level to the case of an atom radiating and absorbing radiation due to transitions between two particular energy levels, giving a deeper insight into the equation of radiative transfer and Kirchhoff's law for this type of radiation.
 If level 1 is the lower energy level with energy E_{1}, and level 2 is the upper energy level with energy E_{2}, then the frequency ν of the radiation radiated or absorbed will be determined by Bohr's frequency condition:

 If n_{1} and n_{2} are the number densities of the atom in states 1 and 2 respectively, then the rate of change of these densities in time will be due to three processes: